-- a) Ensuring that the accounts of the Trust that are presented to the Board for approval are prepared under principles and in a format directed by the Secretary of State with the approval of the Treasury - b) Ensuring that the accounts disclose a true and fair view of the Trust's finances - c) Ensuring that managers at all levels have a clear view of their objectives and the means to assess achievements in relation to those objectives, have well defined responsibilities for making the best use of resources, have the training, information and access to expert advice they need to exercise their responsibilities effectively and are appraised and held to account for the responsibilities assigned to them - d) Ensuring the Trust achieves value for money from the resources available to it, avoiding waste and extravagance in the Trust's activities - e) Ensuring the implementation of any recommendations affecting good practice - f) Ensuring the National Audit Office is provided with information it requests and that the Trust co-operates with external auditors in their enquiries - g) Ensuring internal audit arrangements comply with the NHS Internal Audit Manual - h) Ensuring prompt action is taken in response to concerns raised by internal or external audit - Ensuring the Director of Finance properly discharges his responsibilities for the effective and sound financial management and information and that the Trust meets the financial objectives set by the Secretary of State for Health and the assets of the Trust are properly safeguarded
+- a) Ensuring that the accounts of the Trust that are presented to the Board for approval are prepared under principles and in a format directed by the Secretary of State with the approval of the Treasury. - b) Ensuring that the accounts disclose a true and fair view of the Trust's finances - c) Ensuring that managers at all levels have a clear view of their objectives and the means to assess achievements in relation to those objectives, have well defined responsibilities for making the best use of resources, have the training, information and access to expert advice they need to exercise their responsibilities effectively and are appraised and held to account for the responsibilities assigned to them - d) Ensuring the Trust achieves value for money from the resources available to it, avoiding waste and extravagance in the Trust's activities - e) Ensuring the implementation of any recommendations affecting good practice - f) Ensuring the National Audit Office is provided with information it requests and that the Trust cooperates with external auditors in their enquiries - g) Ensuring internal audit arrangements comply with the NHS Internal Audit Manual - h) Ensuring prompt action is taken in response to concerns raised by internal or external audit - Ensuring the Director of Finance properly discharges his responsibilities for the effective and sound

-- j) Ensuring that the Codes of Conduct and Accountability are promoted to and observed by staff - Ensuring appropriate advice is tendered to the Board on all matters of financial probity and regularity and all considerations of prudent and economical administration, efficiency and effectiveness - Ensuring that the appropriate action is taken if the Board or Chairman contemplates a course of action which I consider would infringe the requirements of propriety and regularity or adversely affect my responsibility for obtaining value for money from the Trust's resources. - 2.
-As Accountable Officer I have fulfilled these duties by: - a) Continuing to review and realign the responsibilities of the Executive Directors - b) Chairing the Operational Delivery Board which provides a forum for clinicians and managers to oversee delivery of the transformational, corporate and strategic agendas of the Trust - c) Chairing the Executive Management Team weekly meeting enabling executive directors, clinicians and very senior managers the opportunity to challenge and hold each other to account for delivery of strategic and operational objectives and develop the preliminary thinking for emergent strategies and business cases - d) Being a member of the Finance and Performance Committee which provides assurance on the delivery of the finance and performance requirements of the organisation - e) Maintaining the Board focus, through my Chief Executive Report, on actions taken to address any areas of slippage on performance and advise the Board of emergent national and regional priorities - f) Ensuring there is effective partnership between the Trust and the wider health economy and beyond and establishing processes to ensure that I and the senior management team have effective working relationships with our partner organisations', the Care Quality Commission, local commissioners and social care providers, local and regional education partners, local councils and MPs, other NHS providers including Trusts and GPs and the public.
+- financial management and information and that the Trust meets the financial objectives set by the Secretary of State for Health and the assets of the Trust are properly safeguarded - Ensuring that the Codes of Conduct and Accountability are promoted to and observed by staff - Ensuring appropriate advice is tendered to the Board on all matters of financial probity and regularity and all considerations of prudent and economical administration, efficiency and effectiveness - Ensuring that the appropriate action is taken if the Board or Chairman contemplates a course of action which I consider would infringe the requirements of propriety and regularity or adversely affect my responsibility for obtaining value for money from the Trust's resources. - 2.
+As Accountable Officer I have fulfilled these duties by: - a) Continuing to review and realign the responsibilities of the Executive Directors - d) Being a member of the Finance and Performance Committee which provides assurance on the delivery of the finance and performance requirements of the organisation - e) Maintaining the Board focus, through my Chief Executive Report, on actions taken to address any areas of slippage on performance and advise the Board of emergent national and regional priorities - f) Ensuring there is effective partnership between the Trust and the wider health economy and beyond and establishing processes to ensure that I and the senior management team have effective working relationships with our partner organisations, the Care Quality Commission, local commissioners and social care providers, local and regional education partners, local councils and MPs, other NHS providers including Trusts and GPs and the public.
 I also chair the system wide Accident and Emergency Delivery Board - g) Attendance at Chief Executive Forums and other appropriate local, regional and national conferences - h) Attendance and pro-active participation at the meetings in relation to the Pennine Lancashire Integrated Care Partnership and the Lancashire and South Cumbria Sustainability and Transformation Partnership.